 Day 1 in Paris

-Begin your visit of Paris by paying a visit to the Eiffel Tower, of course!
+Begin your discovery of Paris by paying a visit to the Eiffel Tower, of course!
 Get to this landmark via Trocadéro.
 On the promenade, you will have a magnificent view of this symbolic Paris landmark.
 Get to the tower by crossing the Léna bridge (pont Léna).
 If you would like to go to the top, be warned that the wait is a very long one.

 To avoid standing in a queue at the bottom of the tower, book a ticket online.